nigussolomon/LIBRARY-MANAGEMENT/README.md

 - To get and send request we initiate the rails server
 > rails s

+## Additional Feature you can use during development

+### Using the pgadmin webpage interface
+> To access the PGADMIN webpage use the following url http://localhost:5050
+> If an error occurs make sure your pg_admin_1 container is running.

-### For further exploring you can use postman to see the requests sent and recieved from the api...
+### For further exploring you can use postman to see the requests sent and recieved from the api